romainchapou/confiture.nvim/README.md

 ### Advanced usage note

 To find out if a build succeeded, the plugin parses the quickfix list for errors (as we can't easily get the error code of the `:make` command).
 This relies on a regex which may not always work.
 You can provide your own regex (in lua format) by setting the variable `error_match_str` in your `project.conf`.
-Default value is `^%s*error: `.
+Default value is `^%s*%l*%s*error: `.